2020. It’s here. We made it.

 We also spoke out on behalf of children at our own borders.
 After reports arose of migrant children at the U.S. southern border enduring horrible conditions, World Vision spoke out alongside our advocates.
 We pushed Congress to prioritize a bipartisan, complete solution that would provide for adequate housing, sanitation, nutrition, education, and legal services for children at the border.
 Advocates were quick to speak out, and thankfully, Congress was quick to act.

 On June 27, Congress passed a bipartisan bill approving $4.6 billion to care for migrant refugees detained at our border.
-(For more information on what it will take to create a holistic response to migration prioritizes safety and dignity, check out this post.)
+(Learn more about what it will take to create a holistic response to migration prioritizes safety and dignity.)

 July: Summer of safety